Is there a test of strength more pure than putting the wind beneath a natural stone?

 In the 1830’s huge iron rings were attached to the stones so that they could act as counterweights for scaffolding during the maintenance of Potarch Bridge.

 The challenge went unanswered for over 100 years until 1972, when Belfast man Jack Shanks, weighing just 11 1/2 stone, successfully hoisted the giant boulders with his bare hands.
 He returned the following year and walked himself into the history books by recreating Dinnie's feat and proving to the world that it could be done.
-Few have successfully lifted both Dinnie Stones unassisted over the years since and some have even carried them with the aid of handstraps which is also a tremendous feat, but carrying them unassisted is the Ultimate challenge!
+Few have successfully lifted both Dinnie Stones unassisted over the years since Dinnie, showing just how difficut a task it is.
+Carrying them unassisted remains the Ultimate challenge!

-To date the Dinnie Stones have only ever been lifted and carried over the distance barehanded by 4 men:- Donald's father Robert Dinnie (according to Donald's own account), Donald Dinnie himself in 1860, Jack Shanks in 1973 and Pro Strong Man competitor Mark Felix in 2014.
+To date the Dinnie Stones have only ever been lifted and carried over the distance barehanded by 6 men:- Donald's father Robert Dinnie (according to Donald's own account), Donald Dinnie himself in 1860, Jack Shanks in 1973, Pro Strong Man competitor Mark Felix in 2014 and on August the 6th at The Gathering Brian Irwin from Belfast, Northern Ireland and Mark Haydock from Preston, England added their names to the history books by successfully carrying the Steens across Potarch Bridge.

-The Potarch Hotel was closed for renovations a few years ago around 2013 and the Stones were held in care by the Aboyne Highland Games committee.
-Renovations are now complete and the Stones have been returned to their historical home in the new Potarch Cafe & Restaurant where they can be seen and enjoyed by men of strength the world over.
+The Potarch Hotel was closed for renovations a few years ago around 2013 and the Steens were held in care by the Aboyne Highland Games committee.
+Renovations are now complete and the Steens have been returned to their historical home in the new Potarch Cafe & Restaurant where they can be seen and enjoyed by men of strength the world over.

 Click here to access a map to the location of the Dinnie Stanes at Potarch